dabeaz-course/practical-python/README.md

 like that and neither should you.
 Delete something already!
 Python is a great language for personal productivity, prototyping ideas, and hacking cool things together.
-The course is about doing THAT in a way that's both practical and not too "hacky."
+The course is about doing THAT in a way that's both practical and not so "hacky" that you co-workers give you stink-eye when they look at your code.

 ## Take me to the Course Already!